 I decided I’m moving forward with my series of writing posts.
 Today I want to delve into what friendly letters look like in my classroom.

 We are in the age of technology.
 Kids are texting and curious about social media.
 It’s a great time to show them just how unique letter writing can be.
 Since nobody seems to send “snail mail” anymore, it is new and exciting for young students.
 In my class, we learn about friendly letters and then my students write to a pen pal.
 Last year we wrote to the students in another second grade classroom in our building.
-Oh, and if you aren’t interested in pen pals but still want students to practice with a purpose, you could have students write Friday letters to their families, start a Flat Stanley project, or simply write to a class pet or mascot.
+If you aren’t interested in pen pals but still want students to practice with a purpose, have students write Friday letters to their families, start a Flat Stanley project, or simply write to a class pet or mascot.

 Once I have gone through my favorite books, I will begin teaching the 5 parts of a friendly letter and I usually start with our anchor chart.
 I LOVE seeing anchor charts on blogs & Pinterest, but to be honest, I HATE making them and hardly ever take pictures of mine.
 In fact, there are only two things I love about anchor charts (using Mr. Sketch markers and knowing my students are using them).
-Here are some pics I found online that helped guide me to making my own anchor chart:
+Here are some pics I found online that helped guide me to making my own anchor chart.

 This one is from Following Optimism in 2nd Grade: